openlawlibrary/taf/specification/taf-spec.md

 ### 1.4 Goals

-In the ever-evolving digital landscape, where crucial data resides in Git repositories, TAF aims to implement an additional layer of security, enhancing the protections offered by Git and hosting platforms.
-It is focused on ensuring straightforward management and validation, along with the ability to securely and easily clone and update repositories it is securing.
+In today's digital landscape, where important data is stored in Git repositories, TAF's purpose is to add an extra layer of security beyond what Git and hosting platforms provide.
+TAF is focused on authenticating and securely updating Git repositories.
+Moreover, TAF offers tooling for repository management, such as: repository validation, cloning and updating repositories in place.

 #### 1.4.1 Attack detection goals